lyzetam/fakocluster-apps/apps/audio-compressor/README.md

 ## Manifest Tracking

-The service maintains a `manifest.json` file in the output directory:
+The service maintains a `manifest.json` file in the local output directory (regardless of storage backend):

 ```json
 {